PM vows to take Pakistan amongst top developed countries

 from 19,000 to 54,000 points since he came into power.

-He, however, regretted that due to the ongoing situation it slumped
+He, however, regretted that due to the ongoing situation

 He said the US 56 billion dollars investment by